TalanWeeks/TalanWeeks/README.md

 * 🌱 I’m currently learning css, html, javascript...and soon to be much more
 * ⚡ Fun fact: I love to snowboard and ski
 * ⚡ Fun fact: I love to go backpacking
-* ⚡ Fun fact: I proabably play too much video games
+* ⚡ Fun fact: My go to RPG role is a Wizard or Healer